Compulsory Vehicle Inspection - JCI/Shaken(車検)

-A vehicle inspection (shaken) is compulsory for all vehicles in every 2 years, it ensures that all vehicles on the road are properly maintained and safe to drive.
+A vehicle inspection (shaken or JCI) is compulsory for all vehicles in every 2 years, it ensures that all vehicles on the road are properly maintained and safe to drive.
 The inspection also checks that vehicles have not been illegally modified.

-The test must be carried out at an authorized service garage or at the Transport Bureau.
+The inspection must be carried out at an authorized service garage or at the Land Transport Bureau.
 Inspection and maintenance services can also be found at most car dealers.
-Before proceeding the inspection, the service garages and dealers normally provide you a cost estimate but the price may also vary depending on the types of your vehicles such as yellow plate or white plate.
+Before proceeding the inspection, the service garages and dealers normally provide you with an estimate but the price may also vary depending on the types of your vehicles such as Yellow-plate or White-plate.

-Please check the expiry date of your vehicle inspection on your Shaken document referring the below image.
+Please check the expiry date of your vehicle inspection on your Shaken/JCI certificate referring the below image.

 Basic Necessary Documents and item:

-- Jidousha kensa shoumeisho: Known as the Shaken shou, this document should be kept in the vehicle and contains information about the vehicle and its registered owner, as well as the date when the current shaken expires.
+- Jidousha kensa shoumeisho: Known as the Shaken shou or JCI certificate, this document should be kept in the vehicle and contains information about the vehicle and its registered owner, as well as the date when the current shaken/JCI expires.